realethantran/ethanRepo/_posts/2023-12-19-JWTLesson_IPYNB_2_.md

 2. MC Knowledge test (5)
     - Which part of the JWT contains the actual data (claims)?
         - Header
-        - Payload
+        - Payload - Answer
         - Signature
         - Encryption
     - What is the purpose of the header in a JWT?
         - It contains the signature for the JWT.
-        - It identifies the algorithm used to generate the signature.
+        - It identifies the algorithm used to generate the signature. - Answer
         - It holds the encrypted data.
         - It contains the user's information.
     - How are the parts of a JWT (header, payload, and signature) separated?
         - Comma
-        - Period
+        - Period - Answer
         - Colon
         - Semicolon
     - Which algorithm is commonly used for JWT signatures?
-        - HMAC (Hash-based Message Authentication Code)
+        - HMAC (Hash-based Message Authentication Code) - Answer
         - RSA (Rivest-Shamir-Adleman)
         - AES (Advanced Encryption Standard)
         - MD5 (Message Digest Algorithm 5)